UpperMoon0/TTS-Provider/README.md

     **Explanation of the command:**
     - `--rm`: Automatically remove the container when it exits.
     - `-itd`: Run in interactive, TTY, and detached (background) mode.
-    - `--gpus all`: (Optional) If you have NVIDIA GPUs and want to use them for models like Sesame CSM and Zonos, this flag enables GPU access.
+    - `--gpus all`: (Optional) If you have NVIDIA GPUs and want to use them for models like Zonos, this flag enables GPU access.
 Remove if you don't have GPUs or don't need GPU support.
     - `--name TTS-Provider`: Assigns a name to the container for easier management.
     - `-p 9000:9000`: Maps port 9000 on your host to port 9000 in the container.
-    - `-e HF_TOKEN=<YOUR_HF_TOKEN>`: Sets the Hugging Face token as an environment variable. **Replace `<YOUR_HF_TOKEN>` with your actual Hugging Face token.** This is required if you plan to use models like Sesame CSM-1B or Zonos that need to be downloaded from Hugging Face.
+    - `-e HF_TOKEN=<YOUR_HF_TOKEN>`: Sets the Hugging Face token as an environment variable. **Replace `<YOUR_HF_TOKEN>` with your actual Hugging Face token.** This may be required if you plan to use models like Zonos that need to be downloaded from Hugging Face.
     - `nstut/tts-provider`: The name of the Docker image to run.

     The server will then be accessible at `ws://localhost:9000`.